gusluchetti/dots/README.md

 # dots
 My dotfiles, mostly managed using [chezmoi](https://www.chezmoi.io/).

---

-_Chezmoi_, obviously, for home directory shenanigans, and I'm still working on a good way of incorporating _Ansible_ as a build step so my systems have the same foundation (installed programs and anything else relevant).

-I value cross-platform compatibility, so I'm trying out [Wezterm](https://wezfurlong.org/wezterm/index.html) as my terminal and [Starship](https://starship.rs/) as my prompt.
+run `chezmoi init --apply gusluchetti/dots --ssh` to setup.
+`--ssh` flag is optional, but i usually configure ssh keys before running chezmoi.

+---

+Besides chezmoi, I'm working on a bash script that installs the packages I use the most.
+As of now, it's setup for arch, but I might look into an Ansible solution at some point for more flexibility.